Academic Programs Catalog

 Neuroscience

 The Bachelor of Science degree in Neuroscience is for students who wish to pursue a career in which a broad-based knowledge of the structure and function of the nervous system is necessary, including careers in research, education, healthcare or business.
 It is also intended for those students who seek admission to graduate study in neuroscience or health-related professional schools.
-In addition to core requirements, students can concentrate in cellular and developmental neuroscience; behavioral and systems neuroscience; or cognitive neuroscience.

 Requirements for the Bachelor of Science Degree in Neuroscience